A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 ### rename

-Rename a Course.
+If you don't like the name of the Course you can rename it to something else, this will keep all the Course data and leaderboards intact.

+Know that you can set a `displayname` to give the Course a better name for the Player to see if preferred, instead of renaming.

 _Command: `/pa setcourse (course) rename (new-name)`_

 ### resetlink

-To remove either the linked Course or linked Lobby from a Course, reset the link which will set the Player to be teleported to the default lobby.
+To remove the linked Course or linked Lobby from a Course, reset the link.
+This will result in the Player being teleported to the default lobby on Course completion.

 _Command: `/pa setcourse (course) resetlink`_

 ### start

-Change the starting position of a Course, the exact position you are in will be saved.
+You can change the starting position of a Course; where the command is executed is the exact position which will be saved.

 _Command: `/pa setcourse (course) start`_